 Warhammer AoS: Realm War

-Love Clash Royale, but not keen on the cartoony aesthetic?
+Love Clash Royale, but not keen on the cartoon aesthetic?
 You need to check out the more grimdark Warhammer AoS: Realm War.
 Based on Games Workshop’s Age of Sigmar fantasy game, Realm War is a Clash Royale-style action game with added Warhammer heroes, and some additional fun mechanics, like the optional giant monsters you access in the middle of battles.
 It’s a great little PvP game that’s well worth a shot if you’re tired of similar games.
 It’s free-to-play, with the option of buying cards and additional bundles.

 Hyperspeed — Race with Friends